Garbage disposal unit: Operation

 There are two main types of garbage disposers—continuous feed and batch feed.
 Continuous feed models are used by feeding in waste after being started and are more common.
 Batch feed units are used by placing waste inside the unit before being started.
 These types of units are started by placing a specially designed cover over the opening.
 Some covers manipulate a mechanical switch while others allow magnets in the cover to align with magnets in the unit.
 Small slits in the cover allow water to flow through.
 Batch feed models are considered safer, since the top of the disposal is covered during operation, preventing foreign objects from falling in.

 Waste disposal units may jam, but can usually be cleared either by forcing the turntable round from above or by turning the motor using a hex-key wrench inserted into the motor shaft from below.
 Especially hard objects accidentally or deliberately introduced, such as metal cutlery, can damage the waste disposal unit and become damaged themselves, although recent advances, such as swivel impellers, have been made to minimize such damage.

 Some higher-end units have an automatic reversing jam clearing feature.
-By using a slightly more-complicated centrifugal starting switch, the split-phase motor rotates in the opposite direction from the previous run each time it is started.
-This can clear minor jams, but is claimed to be unnecessary by some manufacturers: Since the early sixties, many disposal units have utilized swivel impellers which make reversing unnecessary.
+By using a slightly more complicated centrifugal starting switch, the split-phase motor rotates in the opposite direction from the previous run each time it is started.
+This can clear minor jams, but is claimed to be unnecessary by some manufacturers: Since the early 1960s, many disposal units have utilized swivel impellers which make reversing unnecessary.

 Some other kinds of garbage disposal units are powered by water pressure, rather than electricity.
 Instead of the turntable and grind ring described above, this alternative design has a water-powered unit with an oscillating piston with blades attached to chop the waste into fine pieces.
 Because of this cutting action, they can handle fibrous waste.
 Water-powered units take longer than electric ones for a given amount of waste and need fairly high water pressure to function properly.